deephaven/web-client-ui/packages/jsapi-download/README.md

 Deephaven utils for consuming Jsapi from a server.
-It can optionally convert the server module format from `ESM` -> `CJS` or `CJS` -> `ESM` if the server and consumer don't use the same modules.
+It can optionally convert the server module format from `ESM` -> `CJS` or `CJS` -> `ESM` if the server and consumer don't use the same module format.

 ## Install